shreyajain098/RewardsPage_UI_Design/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.

+The application features a clean and intuitive UI, displaying a variety of coupons categorized by type, making it easy for users to find and redeem offers.
+Users can view details of each coupon, such as expiration dates, point requirements, and category, ensuring they make informed choices.
+This project showcases effective use of UI design principles making use of Angular Material library.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.